CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-1-Getting-Started-with-the-Environment.md

 ## Exercise 2: Enabling Azure Defender

+In this exercise you will be getting started with functionality of Azure Security Center and Azure Defender and how to enable Azure Defender on a subscription.

 ### Subscription upgrade and agents installation

 1. Type **Security Center** in the search box on top of the **Azure Portal** and click to open it.